cairachel9/diabetic/README.md

 |VGG16|59%|0.67|
 |ResNet50|56%|0.50|

-From the initial result, VGG16 gives a slight better performance on both Accuracy and AUC result
+From the initial test result on 1000 image sampling, VGG16 gives a slight better performance on both Accuracy and AUC result

 ### Optimizing CNN
 #### Data Augmentation